Revised and updated October 26, 2019.

 1. Merry Maids

-This company currently ranks #38 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1979 and franchising since 1980, the number of locations has continued to grow during the past decade from 1,459 in 2008 to the current total of 1,724, of which five are company-owned and 695 of which are located outside the U.S.
+The chain is a subsidiary of The ServiceMaster Company, which includes several different home services brands.
+Founded by Dallen Peterson in Omaha, Nebraska in 1979 and franchising since 1980, the number of locations has continued to grow during the past decade from 1,459 in 2008 to the current total of 1,708 (down from the previous year’s total of 1,724), of which three are company-owned and 695 are located outside the US.

 2. The Maids